QuanTrieuPCYT/Dell-Latitude-5480_Hackintosh/README.md

 * USB 3.0 ports and USB-C
 * Ethernet
 * Audio (ALC256 with VerbStub, or you can use [**this kext with `layout-id` set to `69` cuz it also works**](https://github.com/ic005k/ALC256))
-* SD Card slot (macOS detects it as a normal USB 2.0 device, not a PCI-E card reader so it will work just fine)
+* SD Card slot (using [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx)
-* Sleep & Wake with Lid (now works with USB mapping)
+* Sleep & Wake with Lid (now works with USB mapping and [GPRW/UPRW/LANC Instant Wake Patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html))
-* CPU Power Management (fixed in 1.1 release)
+* CPU Power Management
 * iServices (using **this guide: https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html**)
 * SMBUS
 * Microphone